Otoplasty: Facts About Our Ear Tuck Surgery Procedure

 Keep in mind, this is a cosmetic procedure, and while typically not medically necessary, there’s just no getting around the fact that many children and teens (and even adults) are bullied regarding the appearance of their ears.
 This really can damage one’s self-esteem, and otoplasty can give you that boost of confidence.

 We know that our patients are amazing and wonderful just as they are, but sometimes a bit of plastic surgery can just make us feel better about ourselves.
 The world can be a cruel place, and we can address many cosmetic issues.
+Since there are usually no medical indications for this type of surgery, they are mainly not covered by insurance.
+Yet, there are companies such as Fully-Verified that reimburse their employees for the costs of such procedures.

 It’s very important to us that all of our patients, particularly our younger patients understand that there will be some discomfort after surgery as well as some bruising.
 You will be wearing bandages for several days and then you will need to wear a loose headband for several weeks after the surgery.